visualbuilder/email-templates/README.md

 ### Implementing out of the box templates

-Emails may be sent directly, via a notification or from an event listener.
+Emails may be sent directly, via a notification or from via an event listener.

 The following email templates are included to get you started and show different methods of sending.

  - **User Registered**  - Welcome them to the platform
  - **User Verify Email** - Check they are human
+ - **User Verified Email** - Yes they are
  - **User Request Password Reset** - Let them change the password
  - **User Password Reset Success** - Yay, you changed your password
  - **User Locked Out** - Oops - What to do now?